Patient Guide for Parkinson's Disease

 What is Parkinson’s Disease?

-Parkinson’s Disease, or sometimes just called Parkinson’s or PD is a chronic degenerative disorder of the nervous system.
-It occurs when a system in the midbrain (substanstia nigra) which produces the chemical called dopamine, stops producing this chemical.
+When substantia nigra nerve cells become impaired or begin to die, they gradually stop producing dopamine, which leads to physical symptoms such as uncontrollable shaking, balance and coordination issues, and stiffness.
+Mental and behavioral changes, memory problems, sleep disturbances, fatigue, and depression may also develop.
+Symptoms typically begin to appear gradually and slowly worsen over time.
+The reason why nerve cells stop producing is unknown, but certain risk factors a system in the midbrain (substanstia nigra) which produces the chemical called dopamine, stops producing this chemical.
 It is still unknown why the cells stop producing dopamine.
 The chemical dopamine is required in the body for many things including coordination, mood, memory and motivation.
-It is interesting to note that usually by the time someone is diagnosed with PD, around half of the dopamine-making cells have already died.
+It is interesting to note that usually by the time someone is diagnosed with Parkinson’s disease, around half of the dopamine-producing cells have already died.

 Signs and Symptoms

 The type and severity of symptoms a person with Parkinson’s may display differs for each individual.
 In most cases, symptoms that occur early on are subtle and progress gradually.
 For some individuals, mild tremors may develop or they may struggle to get out of a chair.
 Others may notice that their handwriting has changed or experience a frail voice when they are speaking.